BogdanCatalin-Iacob/Mountain-Hiker/README.md

         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Structure
-All Pages will contain a Navigation menu at the top of the Webpage that directs them to a new Page to easily allow users to Navigate the site easily.
+All Pages will contain a Navigation menu at the top of the Webpage that directs them to a new Page to allow users to Navigate the site easily.
 The Nav Menu will be collapsable on a Mobile device to make use of space on smaller devices.
 The purpose of this is to fulfill user story:
 > As a First Time user, I want to be able to easily navigate throughout the site to find content.